 Wherever permitted, make sure passwords are long and complex with letters, numbers and special characters.
-Never use words, only numbers, guessable content (like combinations of family/pet names and important dates) or passwords in use on other devices (such as phones or home computers).
+Never use dictionary words, only numbers, guessable content (like combinations of family/pet names and important dates) or passwords in use on other devices (such as phones or home computers).

-Consider using a trusted password manager application if you have several to recall.
+Consider using a trusted password manager if you have several to recall.
 For added security, never send passwords by email or text message.
-It's also important to update passwords regularly and especially whenever a change in your organization occurs (employee departure/termination).
+And when an employee leaves an area, ensure access passwords are updated immediately.